jchen21/geode-blogs/persistence_recovery/persistence_recovery.md

 When you start a member with a persistent region, the data is retrieved from disk stores to recreate the member’s persistent region.
 Entry keys are loaded from the key file in the disk store before considering entry values.
 Once all keys are loaded, Geode loads the entry values asynchronously.

-If you would like to know more about Apache Geode disk storage, here is the link to the documentation: https://geode.apache.org/docs/guide/12/managing/disk_storage/chapter_overview.html
+If you would like to know more about Apache Geode disk storage, please refer to the [Geode documentation](https://geode.apache.org/docs/guide/12/managing/disk_storage/chapter_overview.html).

 ## Challenges for the Performance Persistence Recovery